jannikmi/multivar_horner/paper/paper.md

 ![numerical error of evaluating randomly generated polynomials of varying sizes.\label{fig:num_err_growth}](../docs/_static/num_err_growth.png)

-To obtain meaningful results the benchmarks presented here use polynomials sampled randomly with the following procedure:
+For benchmarking our method the following procedure is used:
 In order to draw polynomials with uniformly random occupancy, the probability of monomials being present is picked randomly.
 For a fixed maximal degree $n$ in $m$ dimensions there are $(n+1)^m$ possible exponent vectors corresponding to monomials.
 Each of these monomials is being activated with the chosen probability.